Brendan Gill Prize

 2024 Honorees

-The 2024 Brendan Gill Prize awardees are curator Thomas Lax and artist Linda Goode Bryant for their exhibition, Just Above Midtown: Changing Spaces.
-The 2023 Museum of Modern Art exhibition brought greater attention and recognition to Linda Good Bryant’s art gallery and self-described laboratory, Just Above Midtown (JAM), a space that fostered the creativity and careers of African American artists and artists of color in the 70s and 80s.
-The exhibition presented artists and artworks previously shown at JAM in a wide range of mediums, and archival material and artist interventions contextualized the experimental ethos that defined the gallery.
-Learn more about exhibition here >
+The 2024 Brendan Gill Prize awardees are curator Thomas (T.) Jean Lax and artist Linda Goode Bryant for their exhibition, Just Above Midtown: Changing Spaces.
+The 2023 Museum of Modern Art exhibition brought greater attention and recognition to Linda Good Bryant’s art gallery and self-described laboratory that fostered the creativity and careers of African American artists and artists of color in the 70s and 80s.
+The celebration for honorees took place at the Museum of Modern Art on September 30, 2024.

 2024 Jury